If you have some very specific problem, you can always try to

 mysqld dies, you can at least attach to it

-enable a lot of extra safety check functions that monitor the
+a lot of extra safety check functions that monitor the health of

 “unexpected,” an entry is written to

-with MySQL and are using a source distribution, the first
+some unexpected problems with MySQL and are using a source

-instructions at Section 1.7, “How to Report Bugs or Problems”.
+please use the instructions at Section 1.6, “How to Report Bugs or Problems”.